Emskiq/solana-intro/README.md

 In the [first video related to NFTs](https://www.youtube.com/watch?v=3TXrrCAbRws&list=PLUBKxx7QjtVnU3hkPc8GF1Jh4DE7cf4n1&index=6&ab_channel=Coding%26Crypto), the CLI is used to *pseudo-create* an NFT token by following these steps:

 1. **Create a Token Account**
    This account will hold the related information.
-The token is created with 0 decimals to represent a unique item (essentially an NFT):
+The token is created with 0 decimals, meaning there cannot be such a thing as 0.5 tokens:
    ```bash
    spl-token create-token --decimals 0
    ```